shinbunya/vewutils/examples/channelpaving/README.md

 ## License

-This example is provided under the same license as the `adcircutils` repository.
+This example is provided under the same license as the `vewutils` repository.
 Refer to the main repository for licensing details.